The classification of simple separable KK-contractible C*-algebras with finite nuclear dimension: An isomorphism theorem

 \section{An isomorphism theorem}

-Recall that a non-unital \CA\, $A$ is said to have almost stable rank one, if the closure of invertible elements in ${\widetilde A}$ contains $A$, and if this holds also for each hereditary sub-C*-algebra of $A$ in place of $A$ (see \cite{Rob-0}).
+Recall that a non-unital \CA\, $A$ is said to have almost stable rank one if the closure of the set of invertible elements in ${\widetilde A}$ contains $A$, and if this holds also for each hereditary sub-C*-algebra of $A$ in place of $A$ (see \cite{Rob-0}).